masari-project/Masari-Marketing/Tutorials/Paper Wallet/paper-wallet-guide.md

 7. Unplug / disable internet access, and shut down the computer.
 8. After booting into the Linux distro on your hot computer (or better yet, on an air-gapped machine), navigate to the wallet generator.
 Paranoid users can double check that the sha256sum is still the same by opening a terminal, navigating to the location of the zip file and typing `sha256sum masari-wallet-generator-master.zip`
 9. Unzip the file and open `masari-wallet-generator.html`.
-10. Click "GENERATE WALLET", which will generate four important items:
+10. Click "GENERATE WALLET".

+   This will generate four important items:
  * Public address: Used to recieve funds to the wallet.
 You give this to anyone who will be sending funds to your wallet.
  * Mnemonic seed: A method of storing the entire wallet that is easily recognizable to humans.
 This is all you need to restore your wallet at a later date.
  * Private spend key: Used to send funds from the wallet.
  * Private view key: Used to view transactions entering the wallet.
 Commonly this is used to setup a [view-only wallet]() on a hot computer which can see incoming transactions live on the blockchain as they are sent to your cold wallet.
 11. On a piece of paper, **NEATLY** write down your *mnemonic seed*, *private spend key*, *private view key*, and *public address*.
-Alternatively (and more conveniently), print these out using a printer that has no wifi capability, has never been connected to the internet, and never will be.
-The older the printer, the better.
-You can also copy them to freshly bought USB sticks that have never been connected to the internet, and never will be.
-Paranoid users can keep 1 copy of printed wallet info and 1 copy of digital wallet info in a safe in their house, and 1 copy of printed wallet info and 1 copy of digital wallet info in a sealed plastic bag filled with rice, inside a PVC pipe that is sealed on both ends with 4" of silicone, buried under the birdbath.
  * Either check 3 times that everything is correct or physically write everything 3 times.
  * **DO NOT LOSE THIS PIECE OF PAPER**.
 It alone contains the information required to access your Masari, and recover your wallet.
 12. OPTIONAL: Copy/paste (do not type) your *public address* and *private view key* to a text file and save on a USB stick^1.
 This can be used to more easily create a view only wallet later.